IIIF/website/source/event/host-your-own-IIIF-event.md

 ---

-Community members can **host local events** like workshops, meetings, and working groups in order to promote IIIF within their community.
-They can also submit proposals to **host the annual conference**.
+Community members can host local events like workshops, meetings, and working groups in order to promote IIIF within their community.
+They can also submit proposals to host the annual conference.
 We have handy guides to help with both!

-## Hosting a local event
+## Host a local event

 Anyone can host a IIIF-related event in their region.
 You can use our short [guide to hosting an event]({{ site.root_url | absolute_url }}/event/host_your_own_IIIF_event/) and [outreach materials]({{ site.root_url | absolute_url }}/get-started/training/outreach-materials/) (including pre-made “Introduction to IIIF” presentations).
 Plus, community members with firsthand experience put together thoughtful presentations and outlines to help you get started: